YtnomSnrub/infinite-revolution/README.md

 # Infinite Revolution

-WARNING: This SYSTEM IS STILL UNDER ACTIVE DEVELOPMENT.
+WARNING: THIS SYSTEM IS STILL UNDER ACTIVE DEVELOPMENT.

 This is a FoundryVTT implementation of the Infinite Revolution: First Flight Edition system by Gwendolyn Clark, found at https://gwencie.itch.io/infinite-revolution.